icirellik/docker-presentation-intro/docker-introduction/slides/slides/how-docker-works.md

 # How Docker works?

 - Docker orchestration for LXC
-- LXC is hard to work with
+- Shares the kernel
-- Tells kernel to run a process with file system and process isolation.
+- Tells kernel to run a process with file system and process isolation

+note:

+Working with LXC is pretty cumbersome.

+Shares the kernel, so there is very little over head and no hypervisor